-- 26. All complaints will be received at the Office of the Upazila Engineer through the Community Organizer.
-The District Sociologist will review and sort the cases in terms of nature of grievance and urgency of resolution, and schedule hearings in consultation with the Convenor.
-All cases at the local level will be heard within four weeks of their receipt. - 27.
-If the resolution attempt at the local level fails, the GRC will refer the complaint with the minutes of the hearings to the district level Suggestions and Complaints Committee (SCC) under the

-SCM for further review.
+- 21. All complaints will be received at the Office of the Upazila Engineer through the Community Organizer.
+All cases at the local level will be heard within four weeks of their receipt. - 22.
+If the resolution attempt at the local level fails, the GRC will refer the complaint with the minutes of the hearings to the district level Suggestions and Complaints Committee (SCC) under the SCM for further review.
 With active assistance from the Sociologist, the SCC will make a decision and communicate it to the concerned GRC.
 The SCC's decisions on unresolved cases will be communicated to the GRC within one week of the complaint receipt.
 If a decision at this level is again found unacceptable by the aggrieved person(s), LGED can refer the case to the MLGRD&C with the minutes of the hearings at local and headquarters levels (Figure II).
 At the ministry level, decisions on unresolved cases, if any, will be made in no more than four weeks by an official designated by the Secretary, MLGRD&C.A decision agreed with the aggrieved person(s) at any level of hearing will be binding upon LGED.
+There will be budgetary allocation for GRC and SCC members out of LGED for participating meetings and refreshments during meeting.